ED registers case against its own officer in Madurai, shifts probe to Delhi

 It was alleged that the investigators were prevented from entering the chamber of Mr. Tiwari to conduct a search after his arrest.
 After waiting for more than three hours, the DVAC sought the assistance of the Madurai city police and entered the premises, the sources said.

-While the ED alleged that the search was illegal and even lodged a complaint with the Tamil Nadu Director-General of Police/Head of Police Force Shankar Jiwal that sensitive and confidential documents were stolen, the DVAC maintained that the designated court in Madurai was informed of the search.
+While the ED alleged that the search was illegal and even lodged a complaint with the Tamil Nadu Director-General of Police Shankar Jiwal that sensitive and confidential documents were stolen, the DVAC maintained that the designated court in Madurai was informed of the search.

 After informing the Central Bureau of Investigation (CBI) about the trap and arrest of Mr. Tiwari, the DVAC is continuing with the probe.
 Tamil Nadu recently withdrew general consent for the CBI to operate in the State, the sources added.